hslbck/gnome-shell-extension-radio/README.md

 ### Features

-* supports GNOME Shell 3.34 - for older versions see [releases]
+* Supports GNOME Shell 3.36 and 3.38 - for older versions see [releases]
-* manage internet radio streams
+* Manage internet radio streams
-* middle click to start/stop last played station
+* Middle click to start/stop last played station
 * Cyrillic tag support - see [charset conversion]
-* support for multimedia keys: play / stop, cycle through stations via next / prev
+* Support for multimedia keys: play / stop, cycle through stations via next / prev
-* show tags in the panel or via notification
+* Show tags in the panel or via notification
-* search online radio directory [radio-browser]
+* Search online radio directory [radio-browser]
-* separate volume slider
+* Separate volume slider
-* copy title to clipboard via button in the radio menu or via middle click on the panel title
+* Copy title to clipboard via button in the radio menu or via middle click on the panel title
 * Show radio stations as search results in GNOME overview

 ### Installation

 Prerequisites: GStreamer plugins are installed.

-* install from your distribution's package manager:
-  * ArchLinux: [gnome-shell-extension-radio-git] from [AUR]
-* install from [GNOME Shell extension website]
+* Install from [GNOME Shell extension website]
-* build and install from source, see [CONTRIBUTING]
+* Build and install from source, see [CONTRIBUTING]

 ### Charset conversion